severalnines/docs/installation.rst

 If you want to have more control on the installation process, you may perform manual installation.

-.. note:: Installing and uninstalling ClusterControl should not bring any downtime to the managed database cluster.
+..
+Note:: Installing and uninstalling ClusterControl should not bring any downtime to the managed database cluster.

-The main installation steps are:

-1. Install Severalnines yum/apt repository.
-2. Install ClusterControl packages.
-3. Execute the post-installation script (recommended) or perform manual installation.

-.. note:: On step #3, performing installation using the post-installation script is highly recommended.
-Manual installation instructions are provided in this guide for advanced users and reference purpose.

 ClusterControl requires a number of packages to be installed and configured, as described in the following list: